 If you care for a senior with dementia it might be hard to believe, especially after a bad day, there may be something — an object, music or activity — that will provide a calming response for seniors who are in distress due to dementia.

-Recently I heard someone describe an object that was used with a person with dementia that was unique.
-They called it a fidget quilt.
-It is a blanket that has several different objects attached to it that stimulate the senior and keeps them focused on an activity and thereby reduce emotional escalation that leads to agitation.
+A fidget blanket is a quilt that has several different objects attached to it that stimulate the senior and keeps them focused on an activity and thereby reduce emotional escalation that leads to agitation.
 It can relieve their boredom too.

-The quilt kept this person busy for quite a while “fidgeting” with all the interesting objects in her lap that don’t fall off.
+The blanket can keep a person busy for quite a while “fidgeting” with all the interesting objects in her lap that don’t fall off.
 It is similar to a toddler’s activity quilt and you could possibly use one of those too but a more age appropriate version would be more acceptable.

 Features you can find on a fidget quilt would be things like different textured fabrics like fake fur, corduroy, suede or lambskin, yarn, ribbons, buttons, zippers, pockets, attached bean bag, buckles, beads, laces, key rings and common household items that can be attached that give different textures and tactile stimulation when touched.